 - Document Editor to add notes and docs

 The trees simply give you the functionality to re-arrange your account structure.
-Whilst the regular chart of account in your MYOB, Xero or QuickBooks Online is useful when you do the books day-to-day, it can be awkward during financial reporting.
+Whilst the regular chart of accounts in your MYOB, Xero or QuickBooks Online is useful when you do the books day-to-day, you probably find it awkward during financial reporting.

-[Total Funding Amount] / [# of Participants] = Individual Investment
+Individual Investment = [Total Funding Amount] / [# of Participants]

-[Total Expense] / [Care Hours Provided] = Hourly Cost
+Hourly Cost = [Total Expense] / [Care Hours Provided]

 Once these KPIs are set up, you can either add these to your budget reports or simply run them on their own as a trending chart.

 The third important element is the Document Editor.
 This feature is great for all types of reports.
 It allows you to:

 As you prepare your financial and non-financial reports in Calxa you simply add these to a report bundle.
 It’s important to name your bundle something descriptive like ‘Grant Acquittal X’.
 Now add a document to the bundle for a cover page and another for a summary so you can add the words to describe the results of your project.

 If you have data from other systems to combine with your financial data, you can also include a PDF document in the bundle.

 Your funding provider will often prescribe the format of the final (or interim) reports they need on the project.
 You will find that often these are simply Actuals, Budget and Variance.
 The Budget Analysis (% Variance) report is ideal for this purpose.